Magic Money Tree

 Magic Money Trees?

 They say money doesn’t grow on trees but savings do – and on bushes – and in the ground – if we grow our own fruit and veg.
-With people struggling to keep food on the table, harvesting our own means eating something fresh and free
+Find out how at-home harvesting helps Cloud Gardener Jason Williams save on groceries and improve his wellbeing

 Plot Your Path

 Most of us don’t have our own allotment and the waiting lists are long.
 But that doesn’t have to stop us growing our own.
-A single bed in a garden can be used, and we can even grow our own in a window box.
-Lettuce, spinach, radishes and even carrots can be grown in a window box.
+A single bed in a garden can be used, and we can even grow lettuce, spinach, radishes, and even carrots in a window box.

 Feeling bolder?
 We can set up our own community garden.
-The voluntary action group NCVO has a how-to guide to all the steps needed to do exactly that.
+The Royal Horticultural Society has a resource page with all the steps needed to do exactly that.
 It includes everything from finding the land and what we’d need on-site, to finding a grant to get us started.

 Healthy and Wealthy?

-That’s not all, the mental health charity MIND ran a project called ‘Eco Therapy’ where people spent time gardening and growing to try and help their mental health.
-Seven out of 10 of the people involved said the programme gave them a ‘significant increases’ in wellbeing.
-Of the unemployed people involved, 254 were able to get back into full time work afterwards.
+The mental health charity MIND ran a project called ‘Eco Therapy’ where people spent time gardening and growing to try and help their mental health.
+Seven out of ten of the people involved said the programme gave them a ‘significant increase’ in wellbeing.

 Cheap and cheerful?